Made with

 Flowcharts in Manufacturing

-Support quality control workflows and production optimization.
+Support quality control workflows, repeatable production procedures, and process optimization.

 Understanding where flowcharts are applied is only the first step.
 The next step is learning how to create a clear and effective diagram.